Pathology and causes

 Diagnostics

-A negative palpation result does not exclude an enlarged spleen and hypersplenism.
-Ultrasonography and CT can assess the size of the spleen, the presence of focal changes, and additional spleens.
-Diagnostic tests depend on the suspicion of underlying disease.
-Note: If the distance from the defined border of the spleen to the left costal arch is >10 cm (usually the same as crossing the midline of the body), then disease of the hematopoietic system is the most common cause.
+A negative palpation result does not rule out spleen enlargement and hypersplenism.
+Ultrasound and CT scans can assess spleen size, the presence of focal changes, and additional spleens.
+Diagnostic testing depends on the suspected underlying disease.
+Note: If the distance from the well-defined edge of the spleen to the left costal margin is >10 cm (generally the same as crossing the midline of the body), then the most common cause is a hematopoietic system disorder.

-Hypersplenism is confirmed by a complete blood count (cytopenia) and bone marrow aspiration biopsy (increased hematopoiesis).
-The most reliable test is scintigraphy with a radioactive isotope of technetium, which reveals increased activity of splenic macrophages.
+Hypersplenism is confirmed by a complete blood count (cytopenia) and a bone marrow aspiration biopsy (increased hematopoiesis).
+The most reliable test is scintigraphy with a radioactive isotope of technetium, which reveals increased splenic macrophage activity.